Jeremiah - Introduction

 The overall outline of the book is adapted from the outline suggested by J.Vernon McGee.
 The Book Notes are also arranged in outline form, expanding the overall outline and providing greater detail, as we progress through each chapter.

 These notes are supplemental aids to understanding the scriptures.
-It is very important that you read the passage under consideration before studying the notes.
+It is very important that you read the passage under consideration before studying the notes, and also follow the links to cross references.
 Please read the Keys to Understanding Scripture and the Keys to Using the Notes in the Key & Guide to Notes.

 Limited permission is granted to copy & distribute these notes from www.theBookWurm.com